-Every risk should be assigned to a risk owner who is identified on the Risk Register.
-The risk owner is the designated member of staff (or management group) who carries the ultimate responsibility for ensuring that the risk is effectively managed.
-The risk owner is responsible for agreeing and delivering the action plan to control the risk and monitoring progress against it.
+Every risk should be assigned to a risk owner who is identified on the Risk Register as the officer who has day to day responsibility of the risk and whose responsibility it is to update the risk register.
+The risk manager is the designated member of staff (or management group) who carries the ultimate responsibility for ensuring that the risk is being effectively managed by the assigned risk owner.
+The risk manager is responsible for agreeing and delivering the action plan to control the risk and monitoring progress against it.
 This is a key element in the risk management process as it is crucial that risks are not just identified and assessed but that they are also effectively controlled.

 Internal control is key to effective risk management and plays a significant part in the management of risks.
 Actions, procedures and operations undertaken to either contain a risk to an acceptable level, or to increase the probability of a desirable outcome should be detailed on the Risk Register.
+Internal controls should be scored as to their effectiveness.